Banding Pack Goats

 Others say around 6 months is the right time to band your pack goat.
 They feel this is the right choice for the following reasons.
 They believe pack goats will develop a stronger skeletal structure as well as become more muscled.
 They also vehemently believe it will help with urethra development (making it larger) and less likely to foster Urinary Calculi.
 The “opposed” to this theory say that the increase in size is so little, it’s not worth the overall “risk” of leaving them for that long.

-There are a few main reasons why I land at 90 days to castrate a wether.
-3 months allows for easier banding than later.
+There are a few main reasons why I land between 4 and 6 months to castrate a wether.
+4 to 6 months allows for easier banding than later.
 This is a less stressful event and will “put them back” less in that critical first year where they get near 50-60% of their total growth over their 4 year growth cycle.
-To let them rut 5 months+ is just silly, in my opinion.
-They stop eating and turn cra-cra.
-As well I have raised many packers intact, many times.
-I do this only because I breed them, then cut or burdizzo at 6 months with the California Bander.
+As well, I have raised many packers intact, many times.
+I do this only because I breed them, then castrate at 6 months with the California Bander.
 Surgical castration and using the burdizzo tool are other options but both are way more impactful than banding young.
 I would never do this if it weren’t for breeding.
-They loose ground as they recover from castration in that most important first year whenever you castrate them no matter how.
+They lose ground as they recover from castration in that most important first year whenever you castrate them no matter how.
 Recent research into urinary calculi has changed my methodology a bit.
 Leaving the goat intact up to 4 or 6 months does allow the urethra to grow to its largest size.
 This is helpful in passing stones.
 We have found that a proper Calcium:Phosphorus ratio in the diet and water source can help reduce the chances of stone development.
 We encourage testing of both feed and water.

-The other main factor is they definitely go through a personality change at 3-4 months that carries risk of many things that don’t bode well for a gentile packer or wether (which is what you want).
+The other main factor is they definitely go through a personality change at 3-4 months that carries risk of many things that don’t bode well for a gentle packer or wether (which is what you want).
 Also, big horns are a pain.
 The bigger… the more of a pain.
 Especially if they have any kind of flair.
-And their horns grow super fast when they have their junk.
-So for those predominant reasons… 3 months is what I recommend.
+And their horns grow super-fast when they have their junk.
+So, for those predominant reasons… 4 to 6 months is what I recommend.

-I think anything beyond 4 has a risk/reward ratio that is out of skew.
+I think anything beyond 4 to 6months has a risk/reward ratio that is out of skew.
 That’s what I base my decision on is the overall impact on all components as I see them.
-Once again I will tell you some of this is fact and some of it has no scientific evidence to back it up at all.
-Gathering all this info is my what my opinion is based on and what I do when I’m not breeding my bucks.
-If it weren’t for breeding I would never even consider letting them go over 90.
-For a good diet to help goats never deal with UC, follow this feeding system.
+Once again, I will tell you some of this is fact and some of it has no scientific evidence to back it up at all.
+Gathering all this info is what my opinion is based on and what I do when I’m not breeding my bucks.
+For a good diet to help your goat reduce his chances of dealing with UC, follow this feeding system.
 Click here for the suggested pack goat nutrition.